Rensselaer Polytechnic Institute: Faculty

 Miss Hazel Brennan was the first woman assistant instructor in chemistry in 1918 and was officially the first woman instructor.
 The following year, 1919, Marie De Pierpont was hired as an instructor in French and was later named professor as well as being named head of the language department in 1928.
 She was the first woman to hold a full professorship at the institute and ended her position in 1932.
-It wasn't for another 11 years (1943) that another woman was hired as an instructor.
+It was not for another 11 years (1943) that another woman was hired as an instructor.
 Herta Leng, who worked in the Physics Department, was given the title of assistant professor in 1945, and became a full professor in 1966, the second woman to be a full professor at Rensselaer Polytechnic Institute.

 While the percentage of women enrolled at RPI remains comparatively low, it has improved significantly over time.
 The ratio as of 2020 was about 32% women and 68% men.

 Notable alumni

 According to the Rensselaer Alumni Association, there are nearly 100,000 RPI graduates living in the United States, and another 4,378 living abroad.
 In 1995, the Alumni Association created the Rensselaer Alumni Hall of Fame.

 Several notable 19th-century civil engineers graduated from RPI.
 These include the visionary of the transcontinental railroad, Theodore Judah, Brooklyn Bridge engineer Washington Roebling, George Washington Gale Ferris Jr. (who designed and built the original Ferris Wheel) and Leffert L. Buck, the chief engineer of the Williamsburg Bridge in New York City.

 Many RPI graduates have made important inventions, including Allen B. DuMont ('24), creator of the first commercial television and radar; Keith D. Millis ('38), inventor of ductile iron; Ted Hoff ('58), father of the microprocessor; Raymond Tomlinson ('63), often credited with the invention of e-mail; inventor of the digital camera Steven Sasson and Curtis Priem ('82), designer of the first graphics processor for the PC, and co-founder of NVIDIA.
 RPI Prof. Matthew Hunter invented a process to refine titanium in 1910.
 H. Joseph Gerber pioneered computer-automated manufacturing systems for industry.

 In addition to NVIDIA, RPI graduates have also gone on to found or co-found major companies such as John Wiley and Sons, Texas Instruments, Fairchild Semiconductor, PSINet, MapInfo, Adelphia Communications, Level 3 Communications, Garmin, Bugle Boy, Vacasa, and Rivian.
 Several RPI graduates have played a part in the U.S. space program: George Low (B.Eng.
 1948, M.S.
-1950) was manager of the Apollo 11 project and served as president of RPI, and astronauts John L. Swigert Jr., Richard Mastracchio, Gregory R. Wiseman, and space tourist Dennis Tito are alumni.
+1950) was manager of the Apollo 11 project and served as president of RPI, and astronauts John L. Swigert Jr. (Apollo 13 pilot), Richard Mastracchio, Reid Wiseman (International Space Station veteran and commander of the 2026 Artemis II Moon mission), and space tourist Dennis Tito are alumni.
 The Electric Power Research Institute (EPRI) was founded by Dr. Chauncey Starr who graduated from RPI with a PhD in physics in 1935.